Givinostat: Legal status

 In April 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Duvyzat, intended for the treatment of Duchenne muscular dystrophy (DMD).
 The applicant for this medicinal product is Italfarmaco S.p.A.
 The CHMP's opinion is based on data from a subgroup of 120 participants (79 treated with givinostat and 41 with placebo) in a randomized, placebo-controlled study in ambulant participants with Duchenne muscular dystrophy aged six years of age or older on concomitant steroid treatment.
 The safety profile of Duvyzat is based on data from 179 participants.
 The most common events in participants treated with givinostat were diarrhoea, abdominal pain, thrombocytopenia (low levels of blood platelets), vomiting, hypertriglyceridaemia (high blood levels of triglycerides, a type of fat) and fever.
 Givinostat was authorized for medical use in the European Union in June 2025.

 Names

-Givinostat is the international nonproprietary name.
+Givinostat is the generic name of the drug and its International Nonproprietary Name (INN).

 Research

-Givinostat is in numerous phase II clinical trials (including for relapsed leukemias and myelomas), and has been granted orphan drug designation in the European Union for the treatment of systemic juvenile idiopathic arthritis, polycythaemia vera. and Duchenne muscular dystrophy.

-A preclinical study produced early results suggesting the molecule might help with diastolic dysfunction.
+In addition to being approved for Duchenne muscular dystrophy (DMD), givinostat is under development for the treatment of polycythemia vera and myeloproliferative disorders.
+As of June 2026, it is in phase 3 clinical trials for polycythemia vera and phase 2 trials for myeloproliferative disorders.
+The drug was also previously under development for a wide variety of other cancers and inflammatory diseases, including chronic lymphocytic leukemia, Crohn's disease, diffuse large B cell lymphoma (DLBCL), hereditary autoinflammatory diseases, Hodgkin's disease (Hodgkin lymphoma), juvenile rheumatoid arthritis, and multiple myeloma, but development for these uses was discontinued.